TrueNAS SCALE Version Documentation

 apt

 or methods other than the SCALE web interface can result in a nonfunctional system.Users with unofficial apps installed should review app storage drivers to determine if any utilize the OpenEBS-ZFS container storage interface (CSI) before upgrading.
 This CSI is not supported in TrueNAS SCALE 24.04 (Removal Notice).
-Unofficial apps which use OpenEBS-ZFS CSI drivers should maintain functionality for existing deployments, but users are not able to make backups or restore any existing backup for those apps.
+Unofficial apps that use OpenEBS-ZFS CSI drivers should maintain functionality for existing deployments, but users are not able to make backups or restore any existing backups for those apps.
 New users are not able to install and deploy these apps.

 TrueNAS SCALE 24.04 (Dragonfish) no longer includes the deprecated gluster component.
 Systems installed with 24.04 cannot be used in experimental TrueCommand clusters.
 Community users that experimented with this now-deprecated TrueCommand feature need to migrate any data from the TrueCommand cluster and delete it before upgrading any clustered SCALE systems to 24.04.

 Several built-in services from SCALE 22.12 (Bluefin) in System Settings > Services are replaced by community applications (details).
-SCALE 22.12 (Bluefin) systems must disable these built-in services and begin using the equivalent application before upgrading to SCALE 23.10 (Cobia), prior to upgrading to SCALE 24.04, or users can force an upgrade without disabling them.
+SCALE 22.12 (Bluefin) systems must disable these built-in services and begin using the equivalent application before upgrading to SCALE 23.10 (Cobia), before upgrading to SCALE 24.04, or users can force an upgrade without disabling them.
 This is not recommended for the S3 service as you must migrate the MinIO service and data or lose it.

 SCALE 24.04 changes the default user home directory location from /nonexistent to /var/empty.
 This new directory is an immutable directory shared by service accounts and accounts that should not have a full home directory.